-I find the following shortcuts invaluable when marking practical assessment files (Word documents, Excel workbooks, etc.).
-I also teach my Learners these shortcuts as I believe it gives them a huge advantage.
+This is a collection of literal and figurative shortcuts that I find invaluable when marking practical assessment files (Word documents, Excel workbooks, HTML files, etc.).
+I also teach my Learners these shortcuts as I believe that having them understand how their work is assessed offers them a huge advantage.

 This shortcut displays the “Reveal Formatting” panel which can be used to quickly and easily expose all the formatting applied in a document.
 It is especially handy that the formatting is categorised and the category headings are clickable links that open the dialogue boxes relevant to the category of formatting.